Judge Who Donald Trump Called 'Highly Respected... Good Person' Issues Ruling Putting Trump In Serious Trouble

 “Dismissal… on the grounds urged by defendant (Manafort) is not warranted here,” Ellis said in his written ruling.

-Mueller brought a similar motion in his Washington D.C. case, claiming that Mueller’s charges of him had nothing to do with the Russia investigation.
-But as The Washington Post reported last month, U.S. District Judge Amy Berman Jackson flatly rejected Manafort’s motion, saying that the indictment of the former Trump campaign boss “falls squarely” within the approved bounds of Mueller’s probe.
+Mueller brought a similar motion in his Washington, D.C., case, claiming that Mueller’s charges of him had nothing to do with the Russia investigation.
+But as the Washington Post reported last month, U.S. District Judge Amy Berman Jackson flatly rejected Manafort’s motion, saying that the indictment of the former Trump campaign boss “falls squarely” within the approved bounds of Mueller’s probe.

 Best line out of yesterday’s hearing.